randomtruffles/Dominion_League/_posts/2022-12-09-season-55-newsletter.md

 categories:
   - newsletters
 ---
 Season 55 of the Dominion League is officially underway.
-Players have hit the ground running and it’s great to see so many matches already played or on the calendar for the coming week.
-It’s been a while since we have posted a newsletter as we haven’t seen many changes in the past few seasons.
+Players have hit the ground running and it’s great to see so many matches already played or on the calendar for the coming weeks.
+It’s been a while since we have posted a newsletter, as we haven’t seen many changes in the past few seasons.
 Things have been running smoothly, most of the feedback we have received has been in favor of keeping the status quo, and there hasn’t been much voice for drastic change.
-With that, I wanted to highlight a few items that have been posted throughout the past few seasons and provide a few other updates as well.
+With that, I wanted to highlight a few items that have been posted in other places the past few seasons and provide a few other updates as well.

 Good luck and have fun!